jkzilla/poultry-app/README.md

 - [ ] Install requirements.txt
 - [ ] Run server.py and access the web app at localhost:5000/
 - [ ] Register
-- [ ] Have fun exploring your preferences and the poultry items Walmart has to offer!
+- [ ] Have fun exploring your preferences and the poultry items that Walmart has to offer!